RuliaReader/Rulia/README.md

   <img src="https://get.microsoft.com/images/en-us%20dark.svg" width="250" />
 </a>

+## Highlights

+ - Multiple reading modes to handle complex situations
+ - Image denoising to remove the Moiré effect
+ - Directly reads encrypted compressed files
+ - Optimized for touch operations
+ - Paging by using the Surface Pen and Dial
+ - Modernized user interface

 ## Feedback

 If you have any question or suggestion, feel free to leave an issue 😃